-You will participate in funded fieldwork placements, where you gain practical skills from professional archaeologists and experienced volunteers.
+You will participate in funded fieldwork placements, where you will gain practical experience and transferable skills.

 Archaeology is a fascinating and varied subject.
 It is both practical and academic and draws upon the humanities, natural and social sciences, and the arts.

-Our course will help you to consolidate a wide range of skills that are attractive to employers across a number of sectors, both within and outside of Archaeology, including heritage, education, environmental policy and planning, tourism, conservation, museums, and media.
+Our course will help you to consolidate a wide range of skills that will equip you for employment across a number of sectors, both within and outside of Archaeology, including heritage, education, environmental policy and planning, tourism, conservation, museums, charities, and media.